zbennett3/Text-Analysis-with-Detroit-Lions-Post-Game-Comments/README.md

 1. reddit_scrape_text_analysis.ipynb: This is the Jupyter Notebook where the text scraping and text analysis is performed.
 2. lda_visualization.html: This is the shareable version of the interactive Intertopic Distance Map visualization.

-Note:
-To access the Reddit API, you will need a client ID, client secret, user agent, username, and password.
+Note: To access the Reddit API, you will need a client ID, client secret, user agent, username, and password.
 I used the praw python package to enter my credentials safely for sharing.
 When running the praw package, it will prompt you to type enter credential needed - pressing the ENTER key each time to confirm it.

+Future Work: This collection was to demonstrate web scraping and text analysis in python.
+For future improvements, I can specialize and further dive into the proper text cleaning methods that the data needs.
+Each dataset is unique and has unique conditions, I believe the LDA Model can be improved.
+Additionally, I could scrape multiple post game comment threads to compile a complete season (or playoff run) to improve my dataset size.